Co-Owner, Cincinnati Music Academy; Director, Recreational Music Making Program; Piano Instructor

 To purchase a copy of Amy’s “Little Black Book.
 What to say, and how to say it.
 A handbook to help the music teacher in the adjudicating, audition or contest room,” click here.

-Amy Rose Immerman, National Certified Teacher of Music (NCTM), is co-founder and owner of the Cincinnati Music Academy, home to nearly 40 independent music teachers and over 700 students!
+Amy Rose Immerman, National Certified Teacher of Music (NCTM), is co-founder and owner of the Cincinnati Music Academy, home to 40 independent music teachers and over 750 students!
 She teaches both traditional and Suzuki private piano lessons, recreational keyboard classes, and composition.
+She has a large adult student base, and truly enjoys working with students of all ages.

 To keep her teaching fresh and current with new teaching trends, Immerman regularly attends music conferences and workshops.
 Through these conferences, Immerman knows many of today’s active piano composers and music publishers.